The world is changing at

 then she forced a smile, looking every bit as nervous as she sounded.

-what I meant," echoed Len, trying desperately to
+"Yeah, that's what I meant," echoed Len, trying desperately to

 cover for himself upon becoming painfully aware of his blunder, feeling

-been done.
-Now Theresa will probably kick us out of her dressing
+done.
+Now Theresa will probably kick us

 the grounds that we're lunatics, he inwardly speculated.

-to keenly observe both of them so she'd know
+of this one??
+But first, she keenly observed both of them so she'd know

 clothes you're wearing part of a stage act, like a burlesque show?"

 "No, not really.
 It's just my casual attire."